jsimkins2/nwa25/setup/README.md

 python -m pip install -e .
 ```

-HCtFlood requires a one time modification to allow more iterations.
+If HCtFlood requires more iterations to converge on a solution
+here is the needed modification:
 ```
 diff --git a/HCtFlood/kara.py b/HCtFlood/kara.py
 index 539050b..00201f0 100644